MicrosoftDocs/azure-docs/articles/bastion/bastion-vm-copy-paste.md

 ## <a name="to"></a>Copy to a remote session

-After connecting to the virtual machine using the [Azure portal](https://aka.ms/BastionHost) for the Bastion preview:
+After you connect to the virtual machine using the [Azure portal for Bastion](https://aka.ms/BastionHost), complete the following steps:

 1. Copy the text/content from the local device into local clipboard.
 1. During the remote session, launch the Bastion clipboard access tool palette by selecting the two arrows.
 The arrows are located on the left center of the session.